-On the Maturity Date and upon any subsequent maturity date as determined by the Company's Board of Directors, a holder of Preferred Shares may retract such Preferred Shares.
+On the Maturity Date and upon any subsequent maturity date as determined by the Board of Directors, a holder of Preferred Shares may retract such Preferred Shares.
 The Company will provide at least 60 days' notice to holders of Preferred Shares of such right.
+The Preferred Shares must be surrendered for retraction by 5:00 p.m.
+(Toronto time) on the last Business Day of the month prior to the Maturity Date or subsequent maturity date, as applicable.
 The redemption price payable by the Company for a Preferred Share pursuant to the non-concurrent retraction right will be equal to the lesser of (i) \$10.00 plus any accrued and unpaid distributions thereon and (ii) the Net Asset Value of the Company on that date divided by the total number of Preferred Shares then outstanding.